1.9. Basic Abilities

 Sneak Attack

-The Sneak Attack requires that you have the Sneaky status, but can deal large amounts of Damage.
+The Sneak Attack requires that you have the Evasive status, but can deal large amounts of Damage.
 You can also increase that Damage with Rogue Upgrades.

 From the Appendix: